-Most Deans of Admissions read each recommendation with three questions in mind:
+Most Law School Admissions Committees read each recommendation letterwith three questions in mind:

 - How well does the writer know the applicant and the applicant’s academic record?

 - What does the writer have to say about the applicant’s abilities and characteristics which are important for success in law school and the profession?

 - In the final analysis, how enthusiastic is the writer’s support for the candidate’s admission to this particular law school?

 As a result, it is important for students to obtain letters of recommendation from professors who are well-equipped to write about your academic record, critical thinking and analytical skills, and motivation for attending law school.
 When asking faculty members to write you a strong letter of recommendation, consider the following: which faculty members are most familiar with your writing and critical thinking abilities?
 Which are most likely to be able to write a tailored letter on your behalf?
 Which classes did you perform successfully on written assignments, research papers or other projects that will best reflect your ability to succeed in law school?